A Note on Extension Properties and Representations of Matroids: Extension Properties of Matroids and Polymatroids

 \begin{proposition} Consider a polymatroid $(\grse,f)$ and sets $U \subseteq \grse$ and $X, Y \subseteq \grse\sss U$.
 Let $(\grse Z, g)$ be an {\akp} extension of $(\grse,f)$ for the pair $(XU,YU)$.
 Then $(\grse Z \sss U, (g|U))$ is an {\akp} extension of $(\grse\sss U, (f|U))$ for the pair $(X,Y)$. \end{proposition}

 \begin{proof} On one hand, $(g|U)(Z |X) = g(Z|X U) = 0$.
 On the other hand, $g(U|Z) = g(U | YU) = 0$, and hence

 for every $X' \subseteq X$. \end{proof}

-The extension properties we discussed in this section are not useful for matroids of rank~$3$, because all of them satisfy the generalized Euclidean property, and hence Ahlswede-K\"orner property too.
+The extension properties we discussed in this section are not useful for matroids of rank~$3$, because all of them satisfy the common information property and the Ahlswede-K\"orner property.
 A proof for this well-known fact can be found in~\cite[Proposition~3.18]{BBFP20}.
 Nevertheless, there are matroids of rank $3$ that are not almost entropic~\cite{Mat99} as, for example, the non-Desargues matroid.

+Summarizing, we have presented in this section six estension properties.
+Three of them apply to matroids, namely $\gep$, $\cep$ and $\imp$.
+The first two, which are equivalent, are satisfied by the class of folded linear matroids, while the third one is satisfied by all algebraic matroids.
+Every $\gep$ matroid is $\imp$ too.
+The other three, which are $\cip$, $\akp$, and $\clp$, apply to polymatroids.
+Only the first two are extensively discussed in this paper.
+The $\cip$ property is closely related $\cep$ and it is satisfied by all linear polymatroids.
+Every $\cip$ polymatroid is $\akp$ as well.
+All almost entropic polymatroids satisfy the $\akp$ and $\clp$ properties.